Subjects

 At Clare House, reading is embedded and developed across the curriculum.
 Children are exposed to high quality and varied texts which foster a love of reading; developing a community of readers who read because they enjoy the excitement and surprise that the written word can bring.

 Through whole class reading, children receive an extensive experience of listening to, sharing and discussing a wide range of quality books with their teacher.
-Children will develop their skills of decoding; explain the meaning of vocabulary; retrieve information; infer and explore the author’s choice of language.
+Children will develop their skills of decoding; explaining the meaning of vocabulary; retrieval; inference and prediction.
 Our reading curriculum is also delivered through, but not limited to, close text analysis, discreet phonics teaching and 1:1 reading.

 #BookMatch | The Reader Teacher